tobua/epic-cli/README.md

 update
 ```

 Update current package dependency versions.
 This will update all versions with ranges to the latest version.
 Exactly specified versions or dist tags will be ignored.
+Add the `--no-install` flag to avoid updating node modules.

 ```
 refresh